TommyJackson85/band-website/README.md

 ## Credits

 ### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text from the Home Page was copied and edited from the [Wikipedia article The Scorpions](https://en.wikipedia.org/wiki/Scorpions_(band))

 ### Media

+promotional video
+- The video on the Home page came from the [The Scorpions YouTube](https://www.youtube.com/watch?v=UpOx-qk2yio)

 music credits: